jmadoremos/os-first-install-new/docker/bittorrent/README.md

         4. Click the Test button to test the connection.
 The button should change to a check mark.

         5. Click the Save button.

+    3. Connect `flaresolverr` by adding a new indexer proxy in `Indexer Proxies` section of `Settings > Indexers` page.

+        1. Use the [IP address of deluge-vpn](#exposed-ports) in the `Host` field.

+        2. Specify any name.

+        3. Specify `flaresolverr` in the `Tags` field.
+This will ensure that all indexers that use the `flaresolverr` tag will proxy through FlareSolverr.

+        4. Click the Save button.

+    4. Add Indexers by clicking the `+ Add Indexer` button in the `Indexers` page.

+        > For indexers with `FlareSolverr` section in the `Edit Indexer` page, add the `flaresolverr` in the `Tags` field.

 5. Setup `overseerr` by navigating to its domain as configured in the [nginx.conf](./res/nginx.conf) file.